+353-1-416-8900REST OF WORLD

 • India

-The epidemiology of aspergillosis varies across countries due to differences in the prevalence of risk factors such as underlying health conditions, immunocompromised states, healthcare infrastructure, and environmental factors.
-In The United States, surveys and an allergic bronchopulmonary aspergillosis (ABPA) registry indicate that between 0.25% and 0.8% of individuals with asthma and approximately 7% of patients with cystic fibrosis are affected by ABPA.
-This variation highlights the role of both genetic and environmental influences on the disease, as well as differences in healthcare access and diagnostic capabilities.
+The epidemiology of aspergillosis varies between countries owing to differences in the prevalence of risk factors such as underlying health conditions and immunocompromised states, healthcare systems, and environmental factors, among others.
+In the United States, surveys and an allergic bronchopulmonary aspergillosis (ABPA) registry estimate that 0.25-0.8% of individuals with asthma and about 7% of patients with cystic fibrosis are affected by ABPA.

 Scope of the Report